Healthy Homes Assessment Rongotai

 Rental Property Home Assessments Rongotai

-Rental property areas affected to Healthy Homes Standard.
-Healthy Homes Standards in Rongotai include each:
+Areas of rental properties that are impacted by Healthy Homes Standard.
+Healthy Homes Standard in Rongotai include each:

 • Living Room